Existence, uniqueness and comparisons for BSDEs in general spaces: Existence of BSDE solutions: Fundamental results

-\begin{remark} In discrete time, we have shown in \cite{Cohen2008c} that a necessary and sufficient condition for the existence of a solution to the discrete BSDE is that $F$ is invariant with respect to $Z$ in $\|\cdot\|_{M_t}$ and that $y\to y-F(\omega, t, y, z)$ is a bijection in $y$ for all $z, t$ and almost all $\omega$.
+By Lemma~\ref{lemYquadbound}, $Y\in S^2$ and by Lemma \ref {lemH2S2equiv} it is unique in $S^2$.
+This pair $(Y,Z)$ will solve the BSDE with driver $F$ and terminal value $Q$.
+This limit is unique for $Z\in H^2_M$, as can by seen by fixing $Y$ and using our earlier result. \end{pf*} \begin{remark} In discrete time, we have shown in~\cite{Cohen2008c} that a necessary and sufficient condition for the existence\vadjust{\goodbreak} of a solution to the discrete BSDE is that $F$ is invariant with respect to equivalent $Z$ in \mbox{$\|\cdot\|_{M_t}$} norm, and that $y\to y-F(\omega, t, y, z)$ is a bijection in $y$ for all $z, t$ and almost all $\omega$.
 The requirement that $F$ is firmly Lipschitz is sufficient, but not necessary, to guarantee that these conditions hold. \end{remark}

-\section{Existence of BSDE Solutions -- General Results}
+\section{Existence of BSDE solutions: General results}

-We now wish to extend our above solution to allow $\mu$ to be any Stieltjes measure.
-This shall be done in two stages, first by relaxing the condition that $\mu_T\leq 1$, and then relaxing the conditions that $E[\langle M^1\rangle_t]$ is absolutely continuous with respect to $\mu$ and that $\mu$ assigns positive measure to every open interval. \begin{definition} For two measures $\nu$, $\mu$, we shall write $\nu\sim\mu$ when the measures are equivalent. \end{definition}